Exploring The Sorrento Peninsula

-We love travel, but we are also extremely aware of its social and environmental impact.
-Because of this, we are committed to making only gentle footprints in the countries we explore.
-By keeping our groups small, supporting local and global charitable causes and approaching all that we do ethically, we are able to minimise any negative effects.
-Safety, financial security and high levels of service are always top priorities too – we are fully bonded and regulated by the below travel authorities who ensure protection you can trust.
+We all love travel, but we're also acutely aware of its social and environmental impact.
+Ramblers Walking Holidays are committed to making only gentle footprints in the countries we explore.
+By keeping our groups small, supporting local and global charitable causes and approaching all that we do ethically, we're able to minimise any adverse effects of our activities.

-We try to ensure that we tread only very softly in all the countries we visit.
-Travel enriches people’s lives and boosts communities who rely on tourism.
-However, mass tourism inevitably brings some negative side effects.
-We recognise that it is unreasonable for local communities to maintain their traditional lifestyles and possibly primitive living conditions for the benefit of tourists, and that everyone should have the right to improved living conditions and more comfortable lifestyles.
+Travel enriches people’s lives and boosts communities that rely on tourism.
+But as we all know, mass tourism inevitably brings some negative effects.
+It’s unreasonable to expect local communities to maintain traditional lifestyles or disadvantageous living conditions for the benefit of tourists – everyone should have the right to improved living conditions and more comfortable lifestyles.